Skip Main Navigation

 See also: Orientation Information

-(You CANNOT access DualEnroll.com UNITL you have activated your MyMSJC account and successfully logged into it.
+(Students will be unable to access DualEnroll.com until they have activated their MyMSJC account and successfully logged into it.
 Step 3 above)

-High School Students MUST receive additional approval in DualEnroll.com and MSJC Self Service (step 5 above) EVEN IF you receive a priority registration appointment.
+High School Students MUST receive approval in DualEnroll.com and MSJC Self Service (Step 5 above) even if they receive a priority registration appointment.

-In Order to receive a priority registration date and time, you must:
+In order to receive an assigned registration start date and time, you must:

-- have a personal (not high school) email addres on file (you would have entered this when you applied for admission)
+2. Have a personal (not high school) email address on file (you would have entered this when you applied for admission)

 If the above requirements are met, then you will receive an email, that will specifically state the assigned date and time that you are able to begin to register for classes.